Context Engineering: The Real Skill Behind AI Productivity

 Why Prompt Engineering Misses the Point: Context is 95% of AI Output Quality

-AI needs exactly the same things.
+AI needs the same things.

 The Context Stack: What AI Actually Needs to Write Production Code